crysalead/sql-dialect/README.md

 ]);
 ```

-Which can also be rewrited as:
+which can also be rewrited as:

 ```php
 $select->from('table')->where([
     ['=' => [[':name' => 'field'], [':value' => 'value']]]
 ]);
 ```

-Most of the time the `['field' => 'value']` syntax will be enough to build your conditions from a higer level of abstraction.
-But if you wan't to make a `field1 = field2` condition where both part must be escaped, the prefix notation can be used to nail it down:
+So most of the time the `['field' => 'value']` syntax will fit prefectly well to your need.
+However if you wan't to make a `field1 = field2` condition where both part must be escaped, the prefix notation can save your day:

 ```php
 $select->from('table')->where([